Rhidz/Rhidz/README.md

 ### Hey, I am Rhidita 👋
 I am a software engineer with more than two years of industry experience.
-Currently, I am working as a software tester by day and a freelance iOS developer by night.
+Currently, I am working as a software engineer and an independent iOS developer.
 I am also an avid researcher.
 I researched in generative adversarial networks during my final year of college.

 A few other things that might interest you are: